-- The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties or electrical tape approximately every 6 inches (153mm).
+- The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties or electrical tape approximately every 6 inches (153 mm).
 This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces the wear of the inverter's filter capacitors. - Crimped and sealed copper ring terminal lugs with a 5/16" hole should be used to connect the DC wires to the inverter's DC terminals. - The battery bank voltage MUST match the DC voltage required by the inverter (i.e., 12-volt battery bank for a 12-volt inverter), or the inverter may be damaged. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized.
 The exceptions are the DC overcurrent disconnect in the positive line, and a shunt in the negative line.
 Any other additional connection will contribute to additional voltage drops and these extra connection points may loosen during use. - All wiring to the battery terminals should be checked periodically (once a month) for proper tightness.
-The torque requirement for the DC terminals is between 10 to 12 ft lbf (13.6 to 16.3 N-m).
+The torque requirement for the DC terminals is between 10 to 12 lbf-ft (13.6 to 16.3 N-m).
 If you don't have a torque wrench, ensure all DC terminals are tight and cannot move. - Be aware that overtightening or misthreading the nuts on the DC terminals can cause the bolts to strip and snap/break off. - Make sure cables have a smooth bend radius and do not become kinked.
-Long cable runs should follow existing wire runs if possible. - A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged. - Color code the DC cables/wires with colored tape or heat shrink tubing: RED for positive (+), WHITE for negative (-), and GREEN (or bare copper) for DC ground to avoid polarity problems.
+Long cable runs should follow existing wire runs if possible. - A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged.

-Figure 2-4, DC and Battery Temperature Sensor Wiring
+Figure 2-5, DC and Battery Temperature Sensor Wiring